linkmalloc/proudbisayabai.ph/_posts/2025-08-24-run-with-purpose-join-the-idolrun2025-ifm-anniversary-dagan-sa-kalikupan.md

 Cebu is gearing up for another exciting and meaningful celebration as **iFM Cebu marks its 47th Anniversary** with the **#IDOLRun2025 – Dagan sa Kalikupan**, happening on **September 14, 2025 (Sunday)** at **Cebu I.T.
 Park (near Ayala Central Bloc)**.

 This isn’t just any fun run—it’s a run for fitness, fun, and a cause.
-Proceeds will go to **tree planting in Cebu City** and **gift-giving for schoolchildren in Bohol**, making every step count.
+Proceeds will go to **tree planting in Cebu City** and **gift-giving for students in Bohol**, making every step count.

 ### **Event Details:**